 Frequently asked questions -

-2. Entrance Fees - the IBA do not charge for you to come and watch from the roadside (as apart form launches, some of the best views are roadside) however, depending on where our confirmed launch sites are - which will be announced closer to the event date - a fee may be payable to Birr Castle Gardens for entrance/ parking if you want to watch us launch from there, which is a wonderful sight and a great way to get up close to the balloons - the IBA does not provide any parking or transportation facilities.
+2. Tickets/ Entrance Fees - the IBA do not (cannot!) charge for you to come and watch from the roadside (as apart form launches, some of the best views are roadside) however, depending on where our confirmed launch sites are - which will be announced closer to the event date - a fee may be payable to Birr Castle Gardens for entrance/ parking if you want to watch us launch from there, which is a wonderful sight and a great way to get up close to the balloons - the IBA does not provide any parking or transportation facilities.
 All the information you need on tickets including prices and how to purchase, can be found on www.birrcastle.com- we will NOT respond to any questions about tickets to access the Castle as this is outside of the IBA’s control.

 4. Events Schedule - The event runs from the 23/09/2023 to the 29/09/2023, we aim to fly twice each day (apart from the 23/09 where it is PM flight only) but cannot tell any more than an hour or so in advance whether a scheduled flight will actually go ahead.

 5. Weather permitting - Ballooning is 100% weather dependant and subject to quite strict weather conditions; for more information on the weather we need for Ballooning please see https://irishballooningassociation.com/about-ballooning

 Please note, the Facebook Event will NOT be updated with event specific information.
 We will update the main Championships page will all the relevant information as we have it.
 The event is created and the information provided on this page just to put a date in your online diary, updates and specific flight information is put on the main page.